Azure/iotedgedev/README.md

         },
     ```

-1. Build, Deploy and Restart the Edge Runtime
+1. Build and Deploy Modules

     Now that we have the module created, code added, and config updated, we are going to rebuild, deploy our module.